parimalsatyal/neustadt.fr-metalsmith/src/essays/breaking-the-web.md

 The web is open and democratic by design and it empowers people, whoever or wherever they are.
 This is the web we're breaking.

 ## Free but not Free

 The modern web began, I think, when it expanded from an information system to a broader platform for information and services.

 Hotmail wanted to give everyone in the planet a free email address.
 Search engines like Google (and Dogpile, Excite, Altavista and Northern Lights, for those who remember) offered to help us find relevant information in a rapidly growing, unorganized collection of linked documents.
 There was even a period where Mozilla's DMOZ projet had the ambitious goal of being an open, human-run directory of all things on the internet (much like the yellow pages of yore).
 Then came Wikipedia, perhaps the most ambitious project in organizing human knowledge since the library of Alexandria (but more open).

 The next big breakthrough was e-commerce, the ability to buy and sell over the internet.
 This naturally brought a lot of value to humanity: people could browse and buy stuff from the comfort of their homes and businesses big and small could reach more people.
 Amazon went from being a relatively small online bookstore to a global marketplace. eBay became a global marketplace for people wanting to buy and sell second-hand goods.
 Paypal promised to let anyone send and receive money from anyone, anywhere in the world.

 Up to this point, the goal is still broadly to serve people.
 Companies, though, start realizing that maintaining a large website serving thousands of users requires time, energy and resources.
 It costs money.
+But users wouldn't use your service if it wasn't free.

+And therein lies the paradox.
+Most of us got used to things being free (as in 0€) on the internet, but the services we were using still cost money.
+It was a race to the bottom and companies were forced to find ways to become profitable -- the best they could come up was was an ad-supported model, where they would provide some service or content, get you to sign up and then use their user base as currency to negotiate payment from advertisers.

 ## The Way Forward